karttur/basin_extract_docs/_posts/2020/2020-10-22-basin-delineate-intro.markdown

 - system
 - source (from composition)
 - division (tiles, region or mosaic)
-- folder (from composition)
+- content (from composition)
 - location
 - timestamp

 The two lowest hierarchical levels, _location_ and _timestamp_, are identical to the _location_ and _timestamp_ in the file name.
-The thematic _folder_ can be anything like "basin", "elevation", "landform" or other thematic identifier and equals the _folder_ in the composition. _division_ can only take three different values "tiles", "region" or "mosaic".
+The thematic _content_ can be anything like "basin", "elevation", "landform" or other thematic identifier and equals the _folder_ in the composition. _division_ can only take three different values "tiles", "region" or "mosaic".
 All basin delineation is done at the _region_ level.

-The _source_ level identifies the source or origin of the data and is equal to the composition _source_, for instance "SRTM" for Shuttle Radar Topography Mossion data.
-The top _system_ level is also a fixed attribute of each process, and relate to the different systems for representing data that is included in the Framework (e.g. _ancillary_, _modis_ or _sentinel_), plus one system (_system_) for some default data.
+The _source_ level identifies the source or origin of the data and is equal to the composition _source_, for instance "SRTM" for Shuttle Radar Topography Mission data.
+The top _system_ level is also a fixed attribute of each process, and relate to the different systems for representing data that is included in the Framework (e.g. _ancillary_, _modis_, _sentinel_ or any of the three EASE-grid v2 projections [_ease2n_, _ease2s_ and _ease2t_]), plus one system (_system_) for some default data.